strawgate/make-prefetch/README.md

 This is a tool to generate [prefetch](https://developer.bigfix.com/action-script/reference/download/prefetch.html) statements for downloads in BigFix ActionScript.

+## Parameters

+Generate a prefetch for a local file:

+Get-Prefetch.ps1
+   -Path <String>
+   -Name <String>

+Generate a prefetch for a file from a web server (http://)

+Get-Prefetch.ps1
+   -URL <String>
+   -Name <String>

 ## Using a URL argument

 Suppose you want to create a prefetch statement to download [this picture of Hodor](http://i.imgur.com/YAUeUOG.jpg).